Ensure that your system, process or procedure is demonstrably ready-for-use!

 Validation of endotoxin determination

 For the validation of endotoxin determination, if possible three batches of a product are tested according to chapter 5.1.10 of the European Pharmacopoeia.
-As per ANSI AAMI ST72 two to ten products per batch are tested and three to ten products are to be inspected as a merge sample according to USP chapter 161.
+As per ANSI AAMI ST72 two to ten products per batch are tested and three to ten products are to be inspected according to USP chapter 161.
+Usually, the products are tested as pooled samples.

 The interference factor analysis is important for the detection of endotoxins.
 The goal here is to demonstrate that the detection system is not disturbed in the presence of the product.
 For this purpose, a known amount of endotoxin is added to the preparation and then checked to see whether this amount can be detected.
 The recovery should be between 50 and 200 % to be able to rule out interfering factors.